The blog of cooking-ez.com

 One should cover a pan while heating?

-"One should always cover a pan while heating, so that it boils faster".
+You should always cover a pot of water you want to boil, so that it boils faster.

 Let's check:

-The time difference is too small to be significant.
-It really doesn't matter whether the pan is covered or not.
+The time difference is too small to be significant: covered or uncovered, it's practically the same thing.

 Lasts posts